 The valve allows air conditioners to operate optimally, allowing them to handle the heat load as required.
 This allows the enclosure ac to operate at higher capacities for increased heat loads.

 The TXV ensures that the vaporization of the liquid refrigerant within the evaporator is complete, thus eliminating the possibility of the liquid slugging or the particles of the liquid refrigerant reaching the compressor chamber, which would be catastrophic for its operation.

 The TXV’s ability to control the flow rate of the refrigerant assists in regulating the temperature of the evaporator.
 This is facilitated through the capillary tubes, which allow a constant flow of the refrigerant, offering immediate responses to the changing heat loads.

 The TXV offers greater tolerance to the variations of the refrigerant charge because of its ability to adapt the flow of the refrigerant to match the heat load.

 Last but not least, the thermal expansion valve regulates the flow rate of the refrigerant in response to the heat load in the enclosure, thus allowing immediate response to either increase or decrease the amount of heat being produced by the equipment.

 The TXV is commonly used to manufacture high capacity systems such as high capacity split air conditioners, industrial refrigerators, and packaged air conditioners.
 These and more are the many advantages of the thermal expansion valve and its application in various industries.

-At Air Max HVAC, Inc, we provide heating and AC repair, installation and maintenance services in Burbank and the surrounding areas.
-Additionally, we also offer humidifier and dehumidifier services.
+At Air Max HVAC, we provide a full spectrum of HVAC services including furnace repair and air conditioner repair, AC installation and AC maintenance services in the Burbank, CA. area.
+Additionally, we also offer humidifier and dehumidifier services, indoor air quality audit, and IAQ products.
 Contact us today to learn more about the services we offer or to get a quote for our services.Tags: Thermostatic Expansion Valve